Get the Most Out of Your AT220 Trap

 Is the trap set?

-Make sure the kill bar is in the set position, not triggered closed.
+Make sure the kill bar is in the set position (not triggered closed).

-Is the trap working well?
+Is the trap working properly?

 Is there enough lure?